ansible/ansible/docsite/rst/playbooks_variables.rst

 However, let's go ahead and get precedence out of the way!
 It exists.
 It's a real thing, and you might have a use for it.

-If multiple variables of the same name are defined in different places, they get overwrriten in a certain order.
+If multiple variables of the same name are defined in different places, they get overwritten in a certain order.

 In 1.x the precedence is: